SEAT Marbella: SEAT Trans

+A small, high-roofed box van based on the Marbella's predecessor (the SEAT Panda) was available until 1986.
+In much the same configuration as the later Terra, it was called the SEAT Trans.

 SEAT Terra (24/024A, 1987–1996)

-A van version of the Marbella, called the SEAT Terra (codenamed 24 for SEAT Terra and 024A for the SEAT Terra box van), was produced in Spain from 1987 to 1996 when this model was meant to be replaced by its successor, the SEAT Inca.
+A van version of the Marbella, called the SEAT Terra (codenamed 24 for SEAT Terra and 024A for the SEAT Terra box van), replaced the Trans.
+The Terra was produced in Spain from 1987 to 1996 when this model was meant to be replaced by its successor, the SEAT Inca.
 The SEAT Terra shared the underpinnings and front of the Marbella, but the back was replaced by a large, high metal box; there was also a load rack above the cab roof.
 It was very popular in Spain, and was also available in export markets.
+Somewhat confusingly, an earlier, open-topped fun-car version of the Panda had been sold as the SEAT Panda Terra earlier; another variant on the same theme was the Emelba Pandita.